Foxhole (band): About

 As writing for another EP began, Foxhole also increased the frequency of its live performances.
 In May 2006 they released Push/Pull on Philadelphia's Burnt Toast Vinyl, after roughly 18 months of recording and pre-production.
 Recorded by Torrence and Leppert and mixed and mastered by Torrence, the album was thematically inspired by videographer and band friend Aaron Marrs' death at sea.
 The complexity and additional production on Push/Pull prompted the band to add a sixth member, Brian Toppenberg, to augment live shows.

 In early 2010, Foxhole announced plans to return from their 4-year long hiatus and record a new album; drummer Chris Vicari (formerly of Nashville post-rock group Maps) replaced Torrence around this time.
 The band set to work recording at Nashville's Brown Owl Studio in October 2010, with former drummer Torrence serving as lead engineer; however, due to a variety of life events that saw the members disperse to locales including Austin, TX, Louisville, KY and New York City, the sessions were left to simmer for the next few years.

 In December 2016, Foxhole gathered back in Bowling Green to revisit the recordings, undertaking rearranging and additional recording at Tyler Cook's The Refinery recording studio just blocks away from Shepherd's home; Leppert recorded the final portions in a cabin in Cambridge, Mass., in April 2017.
-The finished album, Well Kept Thing, was released on Sept.
-22, 2018 on Burnt Toast Vinyl.
+The finished album, Well Kept Thing, was released on September 22, 2018, on Burnt Toast Vinyl.
 It was mixed by Grammy-winning engineer Stephen Roessner, and mastered by Shellac's Bob Weston at Chicago Mastering Service.
-In December of 2018, Well Kept Thing was nominated for a Grammy for "Best Recording Package."
+In December 2018, Well Kept Thing was nominated for a Grammy for "Best Recording Package."